 Types of Seizures

 Our dogs are also trained to assist after a seizure.
-This is often called ‘seizure response’ training.
-They are trained to locate and retrieve a phone for their handler to call for help if needed, or even to dial a specialized assistance dog phone so the dog can call for help while their handler is unconscious during the seizure.
-Dogs are also trained to help brace or balance their handler for stability after a seizure, retrieve medication, provide deep pressure therapy, or in certain cases recipients will ask that the dog be trained to retrieve a family member in another room.
+This is often referred to as “seizure response” training.
+The dogs are trained to locate and retrieve a phone for their handler to call for help if needed, or even to dial a specialized assistance dog phone, which allows the dog to call for help by pressing a button.
+This means the dog can call for help even if the affected party is unconscious.
+Dogs are also trained to help brace of balance their handler for stability after a seizure, retrieve medication, provide deep pressure therapy, or in certain cases recipients will ask that the dog be trained to retrieve a family member in another room.

 Seizure Assistance and Alert Dogs for Children and Infants

 Due to our alert game, we can train the dog to alert a parent that their child is going to have a seizure.
 No more worrying!
 It is such a relief for parents to know when their child is having a seizure.